Parton distributions confront LHC Run II data: a quantitative appraisal: Data-theory comparison appraisal

-In order to understand the reason for the poor performance of NNPDF4.0, in addition to the input PDF sets considered so far, we recompute the values of $\chi^2_{\rm exp}$ and $\chi^2_{\rm exp+th}$ using the NNPDF4.0 PDF sets that include QED corrections~\cite{NNPDF:2024djq}, MHOUs~\cite{NNPDF:2024dpb}, and aN$^3$LO corrections and MHOUs~\cite{NNPDF:2024nan}.
+This is a case in which NNPDF4.0 seems to perform poorly.
+This fact is a little surprising because, as discussed in Sect.~\ref{subsec:LHC_DY}, an earlier version~\cite{ATLAS:2017rue} of the ATLAS measurement of~\cite{ATLAS:2023lsr} was included in NNPDF4.0.
+This is a substantial difference with respect to all of the other measurements examined in this work, which, albeit corresponding to production processes already included in NNPDF4.0, are completely out of sample.
+For this reason, we consider that, only in this case, some more extensive investigations are needed.
+To this purpose, we recompute the values of $\chi^2_{\rm exp}$ and $\chi^2_{\rm exp+th}$ using the NNPDF4.0 PDF sets that include QED corrections~\cite{NNPDF:2024djq}, MHOUs~\cite{NNPDF:2024dpb}, and aN$^3$LO corrections and MHOUs~\cite{NNPDF:2024nan}.
 All these PDF sets include the ATLAS Drell-Yan $Z$ boson production measurements at 8~TeV presented in~\cite{ATLAS:2016gic,ATLAS:2017rue}.
 Furthermore, to understand the interplay of these measurements with the new version considered here~\cite{ATLAS:2023lsr} (see Sect.~\ref{sec:data} for details), we perform the following additional fits: \begin{enumerate}[(a)] \item a fit equivalent to the NNLO NNPDF4.0 baseline fit excluding the ATLAS measurement of~\cite{ATLAS:2017rue}; \item a fit equivalent to the NNLO NNPDF4.0 baseline fit in which the ATLAS measurement of~\cite{ATLAS:2017rue} is replaced with that of~\cite{ATLAS:2023lsr}; \item a fit equivalent to fit (b), in which the ATLAS measurement of~\cite{ATLAS:2023lsr} is weighted as explained in Sect.~4.2.3 of~\cite{NNPDF:2021njg}; \item a fit equivalent to fit (b), including MHOUs. \end{enumerate}

 The values of $\chi^2_{\rm exp}$ and $\chi^2_{\rm exp+th}$ computed with the baseline NNPDF4.0 PDF set and with all the aforementioned PDF sets are collected in Table~\ref{tab:Z8tev}.
 Values are displayed for the ATLAS measurement of~\cite{ATLAS:2023lsr}, which is included only in fits (b), (c), and (d), for the ATLAS measurement of~\cite{ATLAS:2017rue}, which is included in the NNPDF4.0, aN$^3$LO MHOU, MHOU, and QED fits, and for the subset of the ATLAS measurement of~\cite{ATLAS:2017rue} corresponding to the invariant mass bin of the $Z$ peak.
 This way, the kinematic coverage is the same as in~\cite{ATLAS:2023lsr}.
 The results corresponding to the NNPDF4.0 baseline fit are the same as in Table~\ref{tab-chi2-atlasz-all}.